RickeyMoose/CustomWinRarSetup-01/README.md

 ![image](https://github.com/RickeyMoose/CustomWinRarSetup-01/assets/167007057/eb177fe2-2caa-484d-84f4-0dc24bb6d5fc)

-**IMPORTANT: You will need to download your own WinRAR binary files from** <https://www.rarlab.com/download.htm> like in the above example.
-The script only knows to look for x64 so you will have to modify if using 32bit builds but then you are not using Win 11 at that point.
+**IMPORTANT: You will need to download your own WinRAR binary files from** <https://www.rarlab.com/download.htm> and place them in the working directory like in the above example.
+The script only knows to look for x64 builds so you will have to modify if using 32bit builds but then you are probably not using Win 11 at that point.

-EG: **winrar-x32-700.exe** VS **winrar-x64-700.exe**
+EG: winrar-**x32**-700.exe VS winrar-**x64**-700.exe

 EOF